xelmirage/libpano-multithread/README.md

 # libpano
-A multithreaded modification of libpano
+A multithreaded modification of libpano, will be much faster when have massive images